ananta-lamichhane/surveyapp/README.md

 ## Deployment
 <details>
   <summary>Hosting web app and API, reverse proxying and getting URLs to access the functionalties. </summary>
 Deployment for a productive environment can be done by building an app bundle using NPM for the frontend.
 Backend can be deployed as is using gunicorn or similar WSGI web servers.
 Reverse proxy such as Nginx can be using to host both frontend and backend on a server and route traffic based on the URL endpoints.
+The following steps enable access of the API on URL <yourdomainname>.com/api and the web application on <yourdomainname>.com

+Note: The procedure could vary slightly depending upon the installations of nginx.
+Prerequisite: You have a domain name, possess the SSL certificates to the domain.
+1. Allow port 80 for HTTP and/or port 443 for HTTPS on firewall.
+  Make sure you can access the typical ports for HTTP and HTTPS (80 and 443 respectively) from the internet outside your network.
+On Ubuntu systems, use `ufw allow <port_no>` to open a port.
+In case you're running a firewall, NAT or any other internet traffic controlling mechanism, make sure you have connection from internet at large to the server.
+2. Make sure Nginx is installed, running and monitoring on port 80 and 443.
+  Follow [this guide](https://ubuntu.com/tutorials/install-and-configure-nginx#1-overview) to set up Nginx for the first time.
+3. Add the configurations to Nginx conf files to redirect traffic to and from the platform.
+  An example of the configuration files in provided in deployment.
+Make sure you edit it to your domain name, port numbers and SSL certificates.
+4. Add SSL certificates on Nginx for HTTPS.
+  Include the path to SSL certificates in the nginx configuration.
+Refer to the documentations for how to.
+5. Reload nginx and test functionality.
+  `sudo service nginx restart`

   </details>

 ## Troubleshooting
 <details>
   <summary>Popular troubleshooting topics. </summary>

 ### Killing and restarting
-Since the applications run on the background in shell, it may be difficult to close these, free up the ports they're occupying (ports 3000 and 5000) and restart them. \\
+Since the applications run on the background in shell, it may be difficult to close these, free up the ports they're occupying (ports 3000 and 5000) and restart them.
-To restart the API, do the following: \\
+To restart the API, do the following:
-1. On shell terminal, type the command `sudo netstat -nltp`.\\
+1. On shell terminal, type the command `sudo netstat -nltp`.
-You'll get a list of processes with their IDs, names and ports they're occupying.\\
+You'll get a list of processes with their IDs, names and ports they're occupying.
 2. Next, find out the process IDs with process name python port 5000 and type `sudo kill -9 <processID>` to kill the API process.
 3. Follow install instruction above to start the API again.

 To restart the web application follow the same steps above but with process name "node" and port 3000.
   </details>